Exxon Mobil : Operations update for Beryl

 July 5, 2024

 The safety of our people is our priority.
-We are shutting in personnel from the Hoover platform in the Gulf of Mexico and evacuating remaining personnel today in advance of Beryl.
+We have shut-in production from the Hoover platform in the Gulf of Mexico and we are evacuating remaining personnel today in advance of Beryl.

-We're prepared to adjust operations as needed.
-There is no impact to production.

 Our chemical and refinery complexes at Baytown, Baton Rouge Beaumont, and GCGV have started the hurricane preparedness process in preparation for the severe weather.
 Operations at these complexes are normal, and we continue to meet contractual commitments.